Publicizing a Town-Wide

 - Fail to put a listing on Facebook Marketplace for the local region.

 - Provide the list of participating addresses as a JPEG image.
+(Make it some sort of copyable text.)

 - Fail to provide a conspicuous link (sometimes even any link) to the information page from every publicity page.